MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

-Check if the hash used from a computer owed by the targeted user or uses regularly?
+Was the hash used from a computer owned or used regularly by the targeted user?
 If yes, the alert is a false positive, if not, it is probably a true positive.

 **Remediation**